 We were the first accredited senior center in Virginia!

-Some context: Of the approximately 12,000 senior centers in America, less than 2% have been accredited.
+Some context: Of the approximately 12,000 senior centers in America, less than 2% are accredited; a mere handful have attained four accreditations.

 The National Institute of Senior Centers (NISC), a constituent unit of the National Council on Aging (NCOA), offers the nation’s only National Senior Center Accreditation Program.